RichBakhtiiar/ProjectTools/README.md

 ## Setup Affect Distance Field Lighting

 The section provides you with the ability to set to true / false Affect Distance Filed Lighting boolean on all static meshes on the current level.
-Widely used in Virtual Production
+Useful for Virtual Production